 - Buy a better computer.
 Getting a bad frame rate can also make you easily sick, and if you get yourself a beefy computer, nausea can be reduced.

-- Updated on 19.04.2017 Just get used to it.
+- Just get used to it.
 I am not saying it in a “get used to it, you little crybaby” way, I am literally saying that you can get used to it after a while.
 Countless of people after VR was released have said that VR motion sickness is not an issue anymore because their body has understood the VR effects it gives, and in time, dealing with it has become easy.
 How do sea travelers battle with sea sickness?
 They just do it again and again till they are accustomed to it.
 Same with VR.